adhvika07/web-scraper/README.md

 # Web Scraper for Amazon
 # 📊 Amazon Laptop Prices and Ratings Dashboard

 This project is a **Streamlit** web application that provides interactive visualizations and insights into the prices and ratings of laptops listed on Amazon.
-The dashboard allows users to filter laptops based on price and rating, view different types of data visualizations, and perform sentiment analysis on placeholder reviews.
+The dashboard allows users to filter laptops based on price and rating, view different types of data visualizations, and perform sentiment analysis on reviews, if they exist.

 ## 🚀 Features